Self-Publishing as a UK Author

 There are entire books and detailed online courses on marketing and I can’t address all of it on on this one slide.
 Suffice to say, as a writer, here are the top things you can do to market your books:

-- Cultivate your mailing list early on, ideally from your first book, and have a regular, targeted newsletter.
-Treasure your mailing list subscribers.
-They will be your biggest fans.
+- Cultivate your mailing list/reader group early on, ideally from your first book, and have a regular, targeted newsletter.
+Treasure your readers, be they on your mailing list or on your social media platforms.
+They are your biggest fans.
 See point 5 below on how to get people on your mailing list.

-- Once you have more than 3 books published, make one permanently free or permanently discounted as an ebook.
+- Once you have more than 3 books published, consider experimenting by making one permanently free or permanently discounted as an ebook.
 Not print though.
 No one discounts print.
 Why?
 Printing and distribution costs.

-- Advertise your permafree regularly.
+- Consider advertising your permafree/permadiscounted book regularly.
+Set up a promo scehdule for 6-12 months.
 There are plenty of free and paid advertising sites that you can access.
 Of all of them, Bookbub is currently King of the Mountain and notoriously difficult to get into.

 - When you are launching a new book, consider doing a time-limited discounted promotion on one of your other books (yes, this is in addition to having one permanently free or discounted).